214 Pl., 214 La., 215 Pl, Cross Island Pkwy. bet. 33 Ave. and 35 Ave.

 Due to renovations, Joe Michaels Mile is closed from the Bayside Marina to Northern Boulevard.
-The section between Fort Totten and Bayside Marina is open, and can be accessed from the Fort Totten entrance and 28 Avenue overpass (stairs only).
+The section between Fort Totten and Bayside Marina is open, and can be accessed from the Fort Totten entrance and 28 Avenue overpass (stairs and ramp are both open).
 There is no access from 35 Avenue/Crocheron Park overpass.
 Updates will be posted here when available.
 We apologize for any inconvenience.
 Total project duration is one year.

 - Bronx & Queens Oil to Gas-Fired Burner Conversion (CNYG-1814M)